 Keep this in mind that if at all possible stay a minimum of 3 nights.
 So many of our guests have wished for just a little more time to enjoy not only Yosemite but our surrounding area.
 There is really so much to see, do and enjoy.

-Smoking is allowed outside on the deck but you must be sure to have ashes put in a safe container as we are in a forest area and are susceptible to fires in the dry summer months.
+Smoking is allowed outside only but you must be sure to have ashes and butts put in a safe container as we are in a forest area and are susceptible to fires in the dry summer months.

 Most celll phones do not have service in our area so we have provided a land line for your convenience for emergency and local calls.
 The local area includes Greeley Hill and Coulterville (878 pre-fix), Moccasin (primarily 989 pre-fix), and Groveland (962 pre-fix). the phone can be used for long distance when you either dial collect or use a calling card.
 If we are home, another option is to use our phone to dial most of your long distance U.S. calls directly free of charge.